 Electricity is generated in Ireland from a number of sources such as gas, coal, oil and renewable souces.
-While gas is the main source, accounting for over half in 2007, generation from renewable sources is increasing.

 The standard electricity voltage in Ireland is 230V a.c., nominal, at 50Hz, with plugs being of the 3 pin IS411 (BS 1363) type.
 If you are moving to Ireland or coming to Ireland on holiday, you should check any electrical appliances you wish to bring with you in advance to ensure that you can use them in Ireland.